-The Oak Tree Preservation Fee has a balance of \$148,445.59.
+The Oak Tree Preservation Fee has a balance of \$99,975.
 The collected fees shall be utilized to further the preservation and regeneration of oak trees, the identification and official designation of heritage oaks, the purchase, monitoring and ongoing maintenance of oak trees, landscaping and other habitat refurbishment, and for educational and informational programs related to oak trees and their preservation.
 As an alternative to the payment of all or a portion of the fees described above, an applicant may also be credited with the value of any accepted dedications of property within the City which are suitable for the planting and survival of oak trees.
 Fees imposed under this section may be reduced as mitigated by specific circumstances and corrective measures undetected by the property owner.
+There is a reasonable relationship between the fee and its purpose because the fee is calculated to reflect the impact the development will have on the preservation and maintenance of oak trees.